xvkzl/WindowsYouSuck/README.md

 Hey Dear Microsoft, is your Windows really secure?
 I think not.

-This series is for:
+*This series is for*:
-- Windows Malware Development with Rust.
+  Windows Malware Development with Rust.

 LEARN HOW TO MAKE FUCKING MALWARE FOR WINDOWS HAHAHHAHAHAHA!!!